INESCTEC/pcsr-modular-demo/README.md

 Author: Ifigeneia Lamprianidou

-If you use this code in academic work, please cite {remember to include the paper once it is accepted).
+If you use this code in academic work, please cite:

+I. Lamprianidou, F. Fernandes, R. J. Bessa, and P. Papadopoulos, “Symbolic Explainer of Power System Dynamics,” in Proc.
+24th Power Systems Computation Conference (PSCC), Limassol, Cyprus, Jun.
+8–12, 2026.